kaustubhmote/pulseplot/README.md

 two_dim.save("two_d.gif")
 ```
 The above example assumes that the number of patches and texts dont change in any of the frames.
 If this is not correct, you need to track the number of patches/text in each iteration, and only add the ones you want to.

+## Bugs and requests

+Just open an issue or a pull-request.